-Welcome to Day #14 of this 20 Day Budget Challenge!
+Welcome to Day #14 of my 20 Day Budget Challenge!

-Today I’m going to give you a quick list of 20 ways to pinch a penny!
+Today I’m going to share with you one of my favorite days of into and give you a quick list of 20 ways to pinch a penny!

 Some of these you are probably already doing.
-Some of these are a bit out of the box, so hopefully will inspire you to pinch in ways you haven’t thought of before.
+But some of these are a bit outside of the box, so hopefully will inspire you to pinch in ways you haven’t thought of before.